-Inlays and onlays, or partial crowns, are so called because a full crown is not needed to restore the damage or decay that has affected the tooth.
+Inlays and onlays, or partial crowns, are so called because they are used when a full crown is not needed to restore the damage or decay that has affected a tooth.
 This service is a conservative option for cases in which a tooth has decay, but the decay has not destroyed all of the healthy enamel of the tooth.
 The inlay or onlay acts to support the missing portion of the tooth and, once fitted and placed, completes and strengthens the natural tooth.

 Typically, inlays are used when minimal damage or decay has occurred, and onlays are required when the damage or decay becomes more significant.
 Either way, the material that is used to fill the damaged or decayed area can be made to appear like natural teeth.
-This way, your tooth will look and feel like no damage or decay ever existed.
+Your tooth will look and feel like no damage or decay ever existed.

-The procedure is very similar to the crown procedure.
-Like the procedure for a crown, 2-3 visits may be needed to ensure optimal fit and functionality of the restoration.
+The procedure is very similar to a crown procedure.
+Like the procedure for a crown, two to three visits may be needed to ensure optimal fit and functionality of the restoration.

-Once an inlay/onlay has been decided, the procedure will begin with a thorough cleaning and a removal of all decay.
+Once an inlay or onlay has been decided, the procedure will begin with a thorough cleaning and the removal of all decay.
 Once your tooth is clean, Dr. Natalya Ramsay and staff will make an impression.
 The impression will be sent to a dental laboratory where an individually crafted partial crown will be customized to fit your particular tooth.
 During this time, our dentist will provide a temporary partial crown to secure optimal comfort between visits.

 After the partial crown is ready, it can be placed to provide final restoration.
-After the fitting is made and completed in the most comfortable and natural-feeling way, your inlay/onlay will be cemented and finalized.
+After the fitting is made and completed in the most comfortable and natural-feeling way, your inlay or onlay will be cemented and finalized.

 Occasionally, a third visit may be necessary to ensure the fitting and cement.
-Once the inlay/onlay is finalized, it will provide you with the feel and appearance of one of your naturally grown teeth.
+Once the inlay or onlay is finalized, it will provide you with the feel and appearance of one of your naturally grown teeth.
 You will have full functionality restored.
-If proper hygiene is practiced and if regularly scheduled dental visits are attended, the inlay/onlay will have a long lifetime.
+If proper hygiene is practiced and if regularly scheduled dental visits are attended, the inlay or onlay will have a long lifetime.
 If neglected, you may need to return to our practice to repair the damage made to your restoration.
-Contact Evans Street Dental if you want to learn more about receiving an inlay and onlay in McMinnville, Oregon.
+Contact Evans Street Dental Center at 503-472-1402 if you would like to talk to our dentist, Dr. Natalya Ramsay about receiving an inlay or onlay in McMinnville, Oregon.